 Laina Reynolds Levy, Ph.D., Senior Manager, Communications

-Ms. Levy manages a global portfolio of programs from Kosovo to Indonesia, and leads efforts to improve network-wide learning and sharing of knowledge through information technology.
+Dr. Levy leads Partners global communications, digital engagement and knowledge-sharing efforts, including editing Partners' blog.
+In nearly 10 years of working with Partners, she has managed programs from Albania to Indonesia, trained staff and project beneficiaries in evaluation, conflict resolution, facilitation, and writing for social media.
 Previously, she worked as a conflict management trainer with civil society organizations in Southeast Europe (particularly in Kosovo) to strengthen the capacity of their staff and volunteers in peaceful approaches to dealing with conflict.
-She previously managed training and outreach programs at the Centre for Conflict Resolution, Department of Peace Studies, University of Bradford in the UK, and has also worked with William Ury at the Program on Negotiation at Harvard Law School.
+She managed training and outreach programs at the Centre for Conflict Resolution, Department of Peace Studies, University of Bradford in the UK, and has also worked with William Ury at the Program on Negotiation at Harvard Law School.
 She holds a PhD and an MA in Conflict Resolution from the University of Bradford and a BA in Political Science from Sonoma State University in California.

 Nilanka Seneviratne, Senior Manager, PDCI Coordinator/Operations